bomonike/bomonike.github.io/azure-certifications.md

    * Evaluate: making judgments based on evidence found.
 Students may appraise, argue, assess, choose, compare, conclude, contrast, describe, evaluate, explain, interpret, relate, summarize, and support their judgments.

-   * Interpret: charts and graphs (analytics), translate verbal material into mathematical formulas.
+   * Interpret: charts and graphs (analytics); translate verbal material into mathematical formulas.

    * Analyze: breaking down information to look at relationships, such as analyzing, appraising, categorizing, comparing, contrasting, and experimenting.